lilaspourpre/acl-2020/_pages/calls/papers.md

 ### Poster session

 You may also create a non-archival submission for poster session.
 It can be based on a published or unpublished work.
-Both abstract and poster PDF should be submitted by <strike>July 15</strike> July 20 to the special "Poster session" track.
+Both your abstract (and optionally the extended abstract in PDF)  should be submitted by <strike>July 15</strike> July 20 to the special “Poster session” track.

 ## Program Committee